-- (a) The model glider comes to a rest anywhere - (b) The competitor touches the airborne model glider for the first time by hand or any part of his body (or if the competitor is disabled, the same applies for his start helper).
+- (a) The model glider comes to a rest anywhere. - (b) The competitor touches the airborne model glider for the first time by hand or any part of his body.

 5.7.6.2.
 Valid landing

 Landing is considered valid, if: